 When You Are Left with Only One Option

-If you have reported the sexual harassment and your employer has taken no action, then you will need to speak to a Los Angeles workplace lawyer and build a case.
-Before you meet with a sexual harassment lawyer Los Angeles, you want to be organized and prepared.
+If you have reported the sexual harassment and your employer has taken no action, then you will need to speak to a Los Angeles workplace attorney and build a case.
+Before you meet with a sexual harassment lawyer in Los Angeles, you want to be organized and prepared.
 These lawyers are approached all the time by women with complaints.
 They do not accept all cases.
-In fact, the sexual harassment lawyer Los Angeles you approach will only accept your case if they know they can win it—winning it means getting a settlement that is satisfactory to you, and that includes monetary compensation.
+In fact, the Los Angeles sexual harassment lawyer you approach will only accept your case if they know they can win it—winning it means getting a settlement that is satisfactory to you, and that includes monetary compensation.

 The moment you believe that you will need to sue your employer you should start gathering evidence against them.
 You should begin this process by trying to define, describe, and explain the exact nature of sexual harassment.

 Understanding Sexual Harassment

 Sexual harassment consists of unwanted and unwelcome sexual advances and gender-based comments or actions that create a hostile work environment.
 To meet the legal standard, the conduct must be offensive to any reasonable person in your situation.
 Not every kind gesture or clumsy attempt at flirtation rises to the level of sexual harassment in the eyes of the law.